Welcome to the LBTQIAP+ glossary. First, an introduction.

-This glossary of terms related to sex, gender, and sexuality is neither exhaustive nor absolute.
-Language and concepts of identity are constantly evolving, and often differ amongst intersections of race, class, age, etc. Many of these terms, as well as the communities that use them are White-centered.
+This LBTQIAP+ glossary of terms related to sex, gender, and sexuality is neither exhaustive nor absolute.
+Language and concepts of identity are constantly evolving and often differ amongst intersections of race, class, age, etc. Many of these terms, as well as the communities that use them, are white-centered.
 Everyone has a right to self-define their identities and have access to validating terminology that others will use to respect who they are.

 Agender : (adj) someone who does not have a particular gender.